List of monsters in Marvel Comics: Thing that Crawled By Night

 The Thing that Crawled by Night is a giant plant monster that first appeared in Tales of Suspense #26 and was created by Stan Lee and Jack Kirby.

-The Thing that Crawled by Night was a giant plant monster that was created by a farmer.

 Tim Boo Ba

 Tim Boo Ba first appeared in Amazing Adult Fantasy #9 (Feb.
 1962).
 His story was later republished with entirely new illustrations in Silver Surfer #4 (Feb.
 1968).

-Tim Boo Ba is a reptilian humanoid from the microscopic planet Devoktos, and together with an army of mercenaries he decides to conquer the entire Microverse.
-Despite initial success, Tim Boo Ba and his forces are apparently wiped out by a flood, which is revealed to be nothing more than a drop of water from the considerably larger Earth-616, the mainstream Marvel Earth.
+Tim Boo Ba is a reptilian humanoid from the microscopic planet Devoktos, and together with an army of mercenaries he decides to conquer the Microverse.
+Despite initial success, Tim and his forces are wiped out by a flood, which is revealed to be a drop of water from the considerably larger Earth-616.

-Tim Boo Ba apparently survives and years later tricks fellow monster Googam into using the scientific equipment of Mister Fantastic to enlarge him.
-Tim Boo Ba uses the equipment to grow to giant proportions, but is eventually stopped by Googam and fellow monsters Elektro, Gorgilla and Fin Fang Foom.
+Tim Boo Ba survives and years later tricks fellow monster Googam into using the scientific equipment of Mister Fantastic to enlarge him.
+Tim uses the equipment to grow to giant proportions, but is eventually stopped by Googam, Elektro, Gorgilla and Fin Fang Foom.

+Titan

+Titan is an Atleantean beast who first appeared in Tales of Suspense #28.

+Titan is a giant sea monster that claims that it came from Atlantis.